nathancarter/weblurch/doc/bugs-and-enhancements.md

 Finish Dropbox Integration

- * Extend the LoadSave plugin with a function that accepts a function and installs it as a new handler for File > Open (or the corresponding toolbar button).
-If the argument is omitted, put back the original handler.
-This amounts to providing a replacement for `tryToOpen`.
-   The documentation for this method should point out that `tryToOpen` is always called with no arguments, and should present a dialog.
-Note that the plugin calls `tryToOpen` in multiple places, and it must be replaced by the given replacement in all of those places!
- * Do the same for the File > Save handler, providing a replacement for `tryToSave` (or expecting the old one to be re-installed).
-Document that it may take a filename (with path) as parameter, or may not, depending on whether Save or Save as... is called.
- * Do the same for Manage Files, a replacement for `manageFiles`.
  * Create a Dropbox plugin.
  * Add to the Dropbox plugin a method that can replace `tryToOpen`, using code lifted from the current `main-app-solo.litcoffee` file.
 This should